 So what is a neighbourhood plan?

-In summary it provides a vision and policies for an area, produced and endorsed by local people, and which – once finalised – has equal weight to the District Council’s local plan as a framework for considering future development.
-It provides an opportunity to set out what is important about the area to existing locals, how it might grow and improve, and specific policies that planning applications need to be assessed against (e.g. on design, green space, provision for pedestrians and cyclists, parking, etc).
+In summary it provides a vision and policies for an area, produced and endorsed by local people, and which – once finalised – has equal weight to the District Council’s Local Plan as a framework for considering future development.
+It provides an opportunity to set out what is important about the area, how it might grow and improve, and specific policies that planning applications need to be assessed against (e.g. on design, green space, provision for pedestrians and cyclists, parking, etc).
 There are some limits on what it can do.
 It cannot override the ‘strategic’ policies in the District Council’s local plan (such as those on the overall scale of growth), but it can nevertheless be an important means of influencing the final outcome.

-The Group does need as many members and support as it can possibly have.
+The Group needs as many members and support as it can possibly have.
 We urge all Bygrave, Baldock and Clothall Residents to get behind this initiative.
 For more details, please contact firstname.lastname@example.org